Environmental Future city Kitakyushu

 Future City selected by Japanese Goverment and also designated as the first ‘ Model City for

 Green Growth ‘ in Asia by the Organization for Economic Co-operation and Development

 The history of Environmental improvement

+The History has commenced in 1901.
 The city once experienced the worst air pollution in Japan

 and saw Dokai Bay turned into a “sea of death.”
 But it regained blue skies after overcoming its

 City, once known as a “town of pollution,” now plays the role of the driving force in creating a

 recycling-oriented society in Japan making use of the experience and know-how it accumulated

 in the process of overcoming its pollution in order to provide international cooperation.